-CIS 294 Information Systems Planning 3 credits Level II Prerequisites: CIS 289 minimum grade of "C" or equivalent industry experience
+CIS 294 Information Systems Planning

+Level II Prerequisites: CIS 289 minimum grade of "C' or equivalent industry experience 45 lecture, O lab, O clinical, O other, 45 total contact hours

 This course will explore the many issues related to managing technical resources, people, machines, and systems.
 It prepares the experienced analyst or project leader for the role of IS manager.
 Prerequisites will be checked on the first day of class.